grafana/writers-toolkit/docs/sources/writing-guide/topic-types/task/index.md

 - To [name of task], follow these steps:
 - Example: To create a dashboard, follow these steps:

+For more information about stem sentences, refer to [Procedures](https://developers.google.com/style/procedures) in the [Google developer documentation style guide](https://developers.google.com/style).

 **Steps:** Users are provided with a directive through numbered steps.

 - Write steps so that they contain one action, or possibly two related actions, such as _Copy and paste a value_ or _Save and quit the program._